The Kunsthistorisches Institut in Florenz archive comprises documents and bequests from the Institute's foundation in 1897 up to today.

 The most important bequests are those of:

-Curt Badt, Fabia Borroni Salvadori, Anton von Boschloo, Heinrich Brockhaus, Werner Cohn, Alessandro del Vita, Cornel von Fabriczy, Max Goering, Georg Gronau, Detlef von Hadeln, Fritz Heinemann, Georg Kaftal, Herbert Keutner, Friedrich Kriegbaum, Gustav Ludwig, Ulrich Middeldorf, Walter Paatz, Poggi - Heines, Rossi - Bombe, Klara Syeinweg, Henry Thode, Kurt Weigelt
+Curt Badt, Fabia Borroni Salvadori, Anton von Boschloo, Heinrich Brockhaus, Werner Cohn, Alessandro del Vita, Cornel von Fabriczy, Max Goering, Georg Gronau, Detlef von Hadeln, Fritz Heinemann, Georg Kaftal, Herbert Keutner, Friedrich Kriegbaum, Gustav Ludwig, Ulrich Middeldorf, Walter Paatz, Poggi - Heines, Rossi - Bombe, Klara Steinweg, Henry Thode, Kurt Weigelt

 Digital Archives at the Kunsthistorisches Institut in Florenz are currently under development.
 They will include digitized documents from the holdings of the Institute, websites, bequests, data bases, as well as entire online archives.